Jenny Gunther - Medicine & Healthcare in Mongolia

 My first work placement was in a hospital, a short bus journey away.
 I had a lot more opportunities than I would have had in an English hospital, seeing as I was only 17 years old and had very little experience.

-My average day began with several gruesome operations, followed by an English lesson with my legendary shadow doctor before folding bandages, eating a massive lunch, then ward rounds where I actually got to give a few injections.
+My average day began with several operations, followed by an English lesson with my legendary shadow doctor before folding bandages, eating a massive lunch, then ward rounds.
 The nurses were shy but so lovely if you made an effort to try and talk to them - my Mongolian was poor so we got on fine just constantly smiling at each other!

 I love the Mongolian people; they are so sincere but open and humorous.
 I got completely lost on my first night and asked a local Mongolian for directions - I ended up with a band of about 15 helpers from young boys to old women each pointing different directions to my apartment!
 I also had great fun with the other volunteers who I saw practically every day when we met up for meals, drinks and sightseeing.
 It was relaxing to be able to have some decent English banter after so long!